Pet First Aid Basics Every PA Pet Owner Should Know

 Choking

-If you can't remove the obstruction, perform a modified Heimlich maneuver: for large dogs, stand behind them and apply firm upward pressure just below the rib cage.
-For small dogs and cats, hold them with their spine against your chest and push inward and upward on the abdomen.
+Your pet's pawing at their mouth, gagging, or can't breathe?
+Look for a visible obstruction and carefully remove it if you can safely reach it.
+Don't blindly sweep the throat you might push it deeper.
+If you can't reach it, do a modified Heimlich: for large dogs, stand behind them and apply firm upward pressure just below the rib cage.
+For small dogs and cats, hold them against your chest and push inward and upward on the abdomen.

 Poisoning

-Common household poisons for pets include chocolate, xylitol (sugar-free gum), grapes and raisins, onions, certain houseplants, antifreeze, and rodent poison.
-If your pet takes regular medications, keep those secured too, overdoses are a common poisoning cause.
+Common pet poisons include chocolate, xylitol (sugar free gum), grapes and raisins, onions, certain houseplants, antifreeze, and rodent poison.
+Overdoses of regular medications are another common poisoning cause.
 If you suspect poisoning:

-- Do NOT induce vomiting unless directed by a vet or poison control
+- Don't induce vomiting unless a vet directs you to

-- Note what your pet ate, how much, and when
+- Note what they ate, how much, and when

 - Bring the packaging or a sample to the vet